joelclermont/kendo-docs/getting-started/dataviz/chart/axes.md

     * Grouping of categories into base units and series aggregates

 Specifying categories of type Date will switch the axis to date mode.
+The automatic mode selection can be overriden by specifying `type: "Date"`

 ##### Base Unit